Cytomegalovirus immune globulin (Injection)

 How to Use This Medicine

-- Your doctor will prescribe your exact dose and tell you how often it should be given.A nurse or other trained health professional will give you this medicine.
-This medicine is given through a needle or a catheter placed in one of your veins.
+- Your doctor will prescribe your exact dose and tell you how often it should be given.A nurse or other health provider will give you this medicine.
+This medicine is given through a needle or a catheter placed in a vein.

 Drugs and Foods to Avoid